Hallam Amos: International career

 In January 2013 Amos was selected in the Wales Under 20 squad for the 2013 Under 20 Six Nations Championship, having previously played for Wales Under 16 and Wales Under 18.
 That summer he played in the Under 20 World Cup, where Wales reached the final.

 In November 2013 Amos was called up to the senior Wales squad for the Autumn international series matches.
 He made his full international debut on the wing versus Tonga on 22 November 2013.
 Amos was narrowly denied a try by his right foot being in touch.

 In September 2015, Amos was selected in the Wales squad for the 2015 Rugby World Cup, where he scored his first international try in Wales' opening game against Uruguay.
 A week later he played in the victory against England, but a shoulder injury in this match meant he could play no further part in the tournament.

 In April 2018, Amos was selected as a member of the Commonwealth Games squad to play in the Gold Coast for the Wales Rugby Sevens team.
 Amos was involved in the 2019 Six Nations Championship, where Wales won the Grand Slam.

 In September 2019, Amos was selected in the Wales squad for the 2019 Rugby World Cup.
 He played in the bronze medal match against New Zealand, scoring Wales' opening try.

 In Wales' victorious campaign in the 2021 Six Nations Championship, Amos started their opening match against Ireland.

 Alongside Shane Williams and Gareth Thomas, Amos is one of only three Welshmen to have scored international Test tries against New Zealand, South Africa, Australia and Argentina.

 International tries

 Personal life

-Amos is currently studying medicine at the Cardiff University School of Medicine, following in the footsteps of both his doctor parents and other Welsh international rugby players such as J. P. R. Williams and Jamie Roberts.
-During his studies at Cardiff, he completed an intercalated degree in neuroscience, in which he achieved First Class Honours.
+Amos studied medicine at the Cardiff University School of Medicine, following in the footsteps of both his doctor parents and other Welsh international rugby players such as J. P. R. Williams and Jamie Roberts.
+During his studies at Cardiff, he completed an intercalated degree in Neuroscience, in which he achieved First Class Honours.